vpelss/SNIS_Flatpak/README.md

 Or:

-# Install woth flatpak
+# Install with flatpak

-If your distro does not alreadt have flatpak installed, install flatpak for your linux distro as per: https://flatpak.org/setup/
+If your distro does not already have flatpak installed, install flatpak for your linux distro as per: https://flatpak.org/setup/

-Then install Space Nerds In Space:
-- flatpak install --user -v https://vpelss.github.io/snis_flatpak/io.github.vpelss.snis_flatpak.flatpakref
+Then install Space Nerds In Space: - flatpak install --user -v https://vpelss.github.io/snis_flatpak/io.github.vpelss.snis_flatpak.flatpakref

-Then run it:
-- flatpak run io.github.vpelss.snis_flatpak
+Then run it: - flatpak run io.github.vpelss.snis_flatpak

 We also have an AppImage version: https://github.com/vpelss/Space-Nerds-In-Space-Appimage